asjith/netflix-gpt/README.md

 - add hardcoded values to constants files
 - Registered in TMDB and received access token
 - Get data from TMDB Now Playing Movies List API
+- results from TMDB movie API call were stored in redux store